 In late April 2014, after a personally difficult couple of years, I sold my house and teaching studio, packed up all my belongings, and decided to travel.
 No mosaics for me for three months...I needed a break from everything.
 But mosaic found me whether I wanted it or not.
 Within 6 weeks, I was busy working on a table top commission in Greece, getting sunstroke and having my skin fall off my fingers from the dodgy, caustic cement.
 But I was happy.
 And I did not want to stop travelling.

 Returning to my native Canada, I sold all my belongings out of my storage unit (please avoid this at all costs) and went back on the road.
 I house sat, taught workshops, and always made sure I had somewhere to use as a nomadic studio.
 I started looking at what was really essential to continue what I do.
 After several tries, I whittled down my work travel kit to about 7kg (15lbs) of gear.
 It fits in half of a carry on size suitcase.

-I now travel, teach workshops where I can, and occasionally plant for 2-3 months to get some proper work done.
+I now travel, teach workshops where I can, and occasionally plant for 2-3 months to get some proper work done or do an artist residency.
 I make mostly mosaic jewelry these days.
 I travel with about 25kg (55lbs) of belongings.
-I’ve taught in 4 countries, displayed work in 4, and made mosaics in 7.
+I’ve taught in 6 countries, displayed work in 5, and made mosaics in 9.
 I have friends all over the globe.
-I haven't had a permanent residence in over a year and a half.
-I’m drinking a beer in Malaysia as I write this, and I think there are 4 different currencies in my purse.
+I haven't had a permanent residence in almost 4 years.
+I’m drinking a beer in Egypt as I write this, and I think there are 4 different currencies in my purse.
 It’s not the life for everyone, but I’ve created it through a crazy journey that I wouldn’t change for a second, and I love it.